railsware/mailtrap-dotnet/docs/cookbook/send-email.md

 ## Request validation
-After creating a request instance, it is recommended to perform a validation on a client side to ensure sending won't throw validation exceptions and to minimize unnecessary HTTP round-trips. @Mailtrap.Email.Requests.SendEmailRequest implements @Mailtrap.Core.IValidatable interface, which can be used to perform that task.
+After creating a request instance, it is recommended to perform a validation on a client side to ensure sending won't throw validation exceptions and to minimize unnecessary HTTP round-trips. @Mailtrap.Email.Requests.SendEmailRequest implements @Mailtrap.Core.Validation.IValidatable interface, which can be used to perform that task.

-@Mailtrap.Email.Requests.SendEmailRequest.IsValid method validates the request and returns a @System.Boolean, indicating validation result:
+@Mailtrap.Core.Validation.IValidatable.Validate method verifies request data and returns a @Mailtrap.Core.Validation.ValidationResult instance that contains validation result:
 ```csharp
 using Mailtrap.Email.Requests;